jackokring/agon-forth/fof/README.md

 assemblers, where instructions have a postfix notation.
 Postfix makes the implementation of the assembler simpler.
 In particular for the Z80, most FORTH assemblers either only implement the 8080 subset of instructions or use a strange mix of 8080 and Z80 mnemonics that are completely nonstandard.
-I wanted my Z80 code to look like Z80 code in other assemblers.

 However, there are a few small diferences:
 * You need to attact a comma to each source operand and separate it from